 CSE Indigenous Book Club

-Each participant will receive a free copy of “There There” and it is on a first-come, first-serve basis.
+Each participant will receive a free copy of “Empire of Wild” and it is on a first-come, first-serve basis.

 Event: CSE Indigenous Book Club

 Where: This event will be hybrid- DV 3130CC & via zoom